 Why are guinea pigs called guinea pigs?

 There’s some debate about where the animal name ‘guinea pig’ originated.
-Some historians believe guinea pigs were named for Guinea the country.
+Some historians believe guinea pigs were named after Guinea the country.
 Others believe the name derived from the probability that the cost of these animals in the 16th century was one guinea (a coin).
 Either way, the name stuck for thousands of years.

 How To Raise Guinea Pigs As Pets